hardisgroupcom/sfdx-hardis/docs/salesforce-ci-cd-validate-merge-request.md

 If post-deployment actions are required, perform them before clicking on the button to merge the Merge Request / Pull Request

-Postre-deployment actions can usually be found in README.md
+Post-deployment actions can usually be found in README.md